-Colorado recently abolished the death penalty, and yet older and medically vulnerable Coloradans are facing a death sentence in prisons that will not protect them from the virus.
-We must continue to safely lower jail and prison populations in order to save lives.
-No one deserves to die from COVID-19.
+Colorado recently ended the death penalty, and yet older and medically vulnerable Coloradans are facing a potential death sentence in prisons that have failed to protect them from COVID-19.

 Anthony’s niece, Kelly, has a room in her home waiting for him to spend his final years.
 She says, “Only nine people on the side of the prison where my uncle is currently held are still negative for COVID-19.
 It’s all around him and it’s only a matter of time before he gets sick.
-I know my uncle is lonely.
-He’s wheelchair-bound, hard of hearing and locked in his cell almost all day.
+I know my uncle is lonely and isolated.
+He uses a wheelchair, is hard of hearing and is locked in his cell almost all day.
 Prison is no place for elderly people.
 Please, I need my uncle home before he dies.”

 Gary Winston is 58 and suffers from severe respiratory problems.
 While incarcerated in jail, Gary was on oxygen continuously for over a month after his oxygen levels fell dangerously low, and he continues to require two inhalers.
 He also has a history of cardiac problems and is on medication for high blood pressure.
 He is currently incarcerated in the Sterling Correctional Facility, where COVID-19 is tearing through the prison.
 Gary is serving a one-year sentence for drug possession and is eligible for regular parole in one month.
 Even though he faces the possibility of serious illness or death if he contracts COVID-19, Gary’s request for special needs parole was “deferred.”